 Amanda Drummond, Workshop Volunteer said: “It was great listening to people swopping stories and experiences and finding out things about residents I had not previously known.
 The one thing the residents have at their disposal is time.
 Time to talk and tell and remember who they were!
 What could be more rewarding for them and all who were involved in the project.
 Katarina gave the residents of Winters Park an opportunity to do this.”

 Julie Prior, participant, said: “I was concerned about what I could talk about with an elderly stranger.
 Straight away I found we had many things in common, a love of Allonby on the west coast, for instance, where we both have many happy memories of the old riding stables and the fantastic ice cream at Twentymans.
 Katarina had supplied ideas for topics of conversation and we even found out that our favourite film star was Richard Burton!
 The conversation covered observations from someone able to reflect on past experience to views on current topical issues.
 I would encourage everyone to pop in to see someone they think might be lonely as I’m sure they will find it far more rewarding and enjoyable than expected”.

 Christine Dennis a resident at Winters Park said: “I was involved in the workshop at our home and I really enjoyed it.
 When the day came for the workshop with the public I knew what was going to happen and looked forward to meeting someone new.
 I told my new friend all about my experiences during the war when I was evacuated.
 She was fascinated to hear all about it and told me a lot about herself too“.

-The plaster cast hands created during the workshops were exhibited alongside work by 11 other artists in The Old Fire Station on Bridge Lane in Penrith from the 10th September until the 26th September.
-The exhibition was part of the Cumbrian open studio event, C-Art which is organised by Eden Arts.
+The plaster cast hands created during the workshops were exhibited alongside work by 11 other artists in The Old Fire Station on Bridge Lane in Penrith as part of the Cumbrian open studio event, C-Art which is organised by Eden Arts.